|

 just allowing them to acclimate to the water and air temperatures

+around them.
 We run into a problem with lotus in winter because we get

 tooooooooo enthusiastic with the clippers and start removing